 - Genuinely listen to what they have to say before saying “no”

-- Look at things through their perspective
+- Look at things from their perspective

 - Remind them that their emotions are valid, but not their behavior